 The few exceptions to the rule are;

-- Where the individual is below 18 years of age as at the time of the medical negligence, the individual will have until his or her 21st birthday to make a claim.
+- Where the individual is below 18 years of age as at the time of the medical negligence.
+Here, the individual will have until his or her 21st birthday to make a claim.
 This is because the time limit begins to apply when the individual becomes an adult (clocks 18).

-- Also, if the individual is mentally or physically incapacitated and is unable to make claims, the time frame is relaxed until he or she is able to do so.
+- If the individual is mentally or physically incapacitated and is unable to make claims.
+In this case, the time frame is relaxed until he or she is able to do so.

-However, in the above cases, a close relation or next of kin known legally as a litigation friend can make claims on their behalf.
+However, in both scenarios, a close relation known legally as a litigation friend can make claims on their behalf.
 We are here to give you more explanations about this work if you wish to make claims on behalf of a loved one.
 Read more about medical negligence claims time limit.

 How can we help you?

 We encourage you to start your claims as soon as possible because of the sensitive and delicate nature of medical negligence claims.
-Beginning your claims on time allows your lawyers ample time to prepare adequately, gather enough evidence and give you a strong legal representation.
+Beginning your claims on time allows your lawyers ample time to prepare adequately.
+They can gather enough evidence and give you a strong legal representation.